orlovskyjavaprofi/civctp2/README.md

 When everything is setup, simply go to the program folder, for example with `cd ~/ctp2/ctp2_program/ctp` and launch the game with `./ctp2`.
 There are a few command line option like `-fullscreen` that can be useful.

+## Game manual
+Read about structure of docu https://github.com/orlovskyjavaprofi/civctp2/blob/master/doc/README.txt , **you need skils in tex in order to compile it into pdf.**

 ### Upstream news: converting old Linux save-games to new unified format
 The old format of Linux save-games was not compatible with that of windows save-games.